smallstep/certificates/docs/GETTING_STARTED.md

 Demonstrates setting up your own PKI and certificate authority using `step ca` and getting certificates using the `step` command line tool and SDK.

+Check out [Getting started with docker](docker.md) to run step certificates using docker.

 ![Animated terminal showing step ca init in practice](https://smallstep.com/images/blog/2018-12-04-unfurl.gif)

 ## Prerequisites